 Q. When will I be notified of acceptance?

-A. The information will be available on the ASHG website in mid-August.
+A. Notifications will be sent in mid-August.
+The information will also be posted on the ASHG website at that time.

 Q. Will there be late-breaking abstracts?

 A. This is decided by the Program Committee after the abstract submission deadline.
 It should be assumed that there will be no late-breaking call for additional abstracts.

 Q. Is work posted on a preprint server or presented at another meeting considered ‘previously published’?

 A. Refer to ASHG's prior publication policy to determine if your work is considered previously published.

 Q. Will my abstract score lower or be rejected if I indicate that the work has been previously published or accepted for presentation at another meeting?

 A. Not necessarily.
 The Program Committee should be informed if the work outlined in the abstract has been described in a recent publication or meeting presentation.
 If this is the case, the authors should be clear that the abstract includes additional and/or new data that distinguishes this body of work from other presentations or publications.